Bellamalwa/weather_tracker/README.md

 Use the "Get Current Location Weather" button to automatically detect and display weather for your current location.

 API Integration
-Weather Watcher uses the OpenWeatherMap API for fetching weather data.
+Weather Tracker  uses the OpenWeatherMap API for fetching weather data.
 Make sure to obtain an API key from OpenWeatherMap and set it in the .env file.

 Contributing
 Contributions are welcome!
-If you'd like to contribute to Weather Watcher, please follow these guidelines:
+If you'd like to contribute to Weather Tracker, please follow these guidelines:

 Fork the repository
 Create a new branch for your feature or bug fix